O que você precisa saber sobre moldes duplicados de silicone: Processo, Usos, e dicas?

 1. Apply Release Agent:

-2.2 Mold Frame Setup & Mistura de silicone
+2.2 Mold Frame Setup & Silicone Mixing

-• Place the prototype in a mold frame (plástico, madeira, ou metal) and use clay or tape to fix its position—ensure it’s centered and has 5–10mm of space between the prototype and frame walls (for silicone coverage).
+• Place the prototype in a mold frame (plástico, madeira, ou metálico) and use clay or tape to fix its position—ensure it’s centered and has 5–10mm of space between the prototype and frame walls (for silicone coverage).

-1. Selecione & Misture o silicone:
+1. Selecione & Mix Silicone:

-Condensation Silicone100:2–54–8 horasFormas simples (Por exemplo, basic toy parts), low-cost projects.
+Condensation Silicone100:2–54–8 horasSimple shapes (por exemplo, basic toy parts), low-cost projects.

-Silicone de alta temperatura100:56–10 horasMolds for high-heat casting (Por exemplo, epoxy resin cured at 80°C–120°C).
+High-Temperature Silicone100:56–10 hoursMolds for high-heat casting (por exemplo, epoxy resin cured at 80°C–120°C).

 2.3 Silicone Pouring & Cura